ayonli/ngrpc/README.md

 package is designed to work well with PM2, and not only Node.js, but the Golang program can be hosted by PM2, too.

-To enable working with PM2, use `ngrpc.loadConfigForPM2()` function in the `ecosystem.config.js` (or a custom filename), it loads the configurations and reorganizes them so that the same configuration can be used in PM2's configuration file.
-Moreover, it has done some hack internally to add support for the Golang program for PM2, regardless of whether it has been compiled or not.
+To enable working with PM2, use the `ngrpc.loadConfigForPM2()` function in the `ecosystem.config.js` (or a custom filename), it loads the configurations and reorganizes them so that the same configurations can be used in PM2's configuration file.
+Moreover, it has done some hack internally to add support for the Golang program under PM2, regardless of whether it has been compiled or not.

 For example: